 Associate Professor Carl Crossin OAM

-Carl Crossin is well known and respected throughout Australia as a choral conductor, educator and clinician.
-A graduate of the Sydney Conservatorium of Music and the University of Adelaide, he has also undertaken specialist choral conducting studies in the United States and Britain.
+Carl Crossin is well known and respected throughout Australia as a choral conductor, educator, composer and clinician.
+A graduate of the Sydney Conservatorium of Music (Classical Guitar & Music Education) and the University of Adelaide (Musicology), he has also undertaken specialist choral conducting studies at Westminster Choir College, Princeton in the United States.

 As an educator, Carl has taught music extensively at both secondary and tertiary levels of education.
-Following fourteen years at Brighton High School Special Music Centre and nine years at Flinders Street School of Music, he joined the staff of the Elder Conservatorium in 2002, where he has served as Head of Choral Music, Conductor of several choirs including the Elder Conservatorium Chorale, Head of Academic Studies, Deputy Director and Acting Director of the Conservatorium.
-Carl took up the position of Director of the Elder Conservatorium of Music from the beginning of 2010.
+Following fourteen years (as teacher and Music Co-ordinator) at Brighton High School Special Music Centre and nine years at the the Department of Further Education's Flinders Street School of Music, Carl joined the staff of the Elder Conservatorium of Music in 2002.
+At the Conservatorium he has served as Head of Choral Music, Conductor of several choirs including the Elder Conservatorium Chorale, Head of Academic Studies and Deputy Director of the Conservatorium.

-As a composer and arranger, Carl has written mostly for voices, and his choral works have been performed by a number of Adelaide based ensembles including, Eve Vocal Trio, Syntony, Adelaide Voices, Elder Conservatorium Chorale and Adelaide Chamber Singers.
-Many of his choral arrangements have found their way into the repertoire of a wide variety of local, interstate and overseas choirs.
-Requiem is his first work for orchestra, chorus and soloist.
+As a composer and arranger Carl has written mostly for voices and many of his choral arrangements and compositions have found their way into the repertoire of a wide variety of local, interstate and overseas choirs.

 In 2007, Carl was awarded the Medal of the Order of Australia (OAM) for his services to music.